civicrm/civicrm-infra/continuous-integration.md

 concurrent tests (e.g.  concurrent "executors"), then each each executor will need its own Drupal site.
 We'll prepare a pool.

  * Download and extract a Drupal tar ball.
-Rename it to /var/www/drupal
+Rename it to /var/www/drupal.
+Make sure "jenkins" has read/write access to this dir.
  * In /etc/hosts, add aliases for 127.0.0.1 called "jenkins-0.localhost jenkins-1.localhost jenkins-2.localhost jenkins-3.localhost jenkins-4.localhost"
  * In /etc/apache2, add a vhost with "ServerName jenkins-0.localhost" and "SeverAlias" options for every other hostname.